"

 The shape of a distribution refers to the overall pattern of values when data is plotted.
 Recognizing distribution shape helps researchers understand how data is spread and whether certain statistical methods are appropriate.

 A normal distribution (also known as a Gaussian distribution) is symmetric and bell-shaped, with most data points clustered around the mean.
-It follows the 68-95-99.7 rule, meaning approximately 68% of values fall within one standard deviation of the mean, 95% within two, and 99.7% within three.
-In a perfectly normal distribution, the mean, median, and mode are equal.
+It follows the 68-95-99.7 rule, meaning approximately 68% of values fall within one standard deviation of the mean, 95% within two, and 99.7% within three, as shown below.

 A skewed distribution occurs when data is not evenly distributed around the center.
-In a positively skewed (right-skewed) distribution, the tail extends to the right; most data points are on the lower end, and the mean is greater than the median.
-In contrast, a negatively skewed (left-skewed) distribution has a longer tail to the left, with the mean less than the median.
+In a positively skewed (right-skewed) distribution, the tail extends to the right; most data points are on the lower end, and the mean is greater than the median, as shown below.

 A uniform distribution has all values occurring with equal frequency, resulting in a flat, even shape.
 A bimodal distribution features two distinct peaks, often indicating that the data comes from two different groups or processes.